google/iap-compute-engine-demo/README.md

 ## Prerequisites

 1. You will the project ID of a new Google Cloud project linked to a billing account.
-You should use a new project to avoid intering with other workloads.
+You should use a new project to avoid interfering with other workloads.
 IAP branding, which is used in this demonstration, can only be deleted by deleting the GCP project.

 2. You will need a workstation with [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) and the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install).
 Here are the versions used to create this demo: